ireaml/defects_workflow/README.md

    * Defect charge states are determined based on the most common oxidation states for the element (following the strategy implemented in [defectivator](https://github.com/alexsquires/defectivator) by Dr Alex Squires)
-1. Screening of symmetry inequivalent interstitials.
+3. Screening of symmetry inequivalent interstitials.
    This is done by relaxing the neutral state of all the symmetry inequivalent configurations for a given interstitial.
 The following cases are filtered out:
     * Configurations that lead to the same final structures (only one is used for later calculations)
     * Configurations very high in energy compared to the most stable one (e.g. if > 1 eV)
-2. Structure searching using shakenbreak and submission of calculations
+4. Structure searching using shakenbreak and submission of calculations
-3. Post-processing of results

 # Installation